csci-185/spring2023/pages/_activities/quiz02.md

 {:#part3}
 ### Part 3.
 Main [25pts]
-Within the `main` section of your HTML page, create the following layout by following the guidelines below:
+Within the `main` section of your HTML page, create layout shown below by following the guidelines:

-* [10pts] The section with the class of "cards" should be a two-column grid.
+* [12.5pts] The section with the class of "cards" should be a two-column grid (each column should be the same width).
     * Hint: you'll only need to specify the columns, **not** the rows, as the cards will be positioned into the next available grid cell by default.
-* [10pts] Each section with a class of "card" should also be a two-column grid.
+    * Note the spacing between columns and rows
-* [2.5pts] Note the spacing between columns, as well as the padding
+* [12.5pts] Each section with a class of "card" should also be a two-column grid (the second column should be narrower than the first).
-* [2.55pts] Make sure you add a border around each card.
+    * Make sure you add a border around each card
-{:.compact}
+    * Make sure you apply some padding within each card {:.compact}

 <a style="text-decoration: none; border: none;" href="/spring2023/assets/images/quizzes/quiz02/main.png" target="_blank"><img class="frame large" src="/spring2023/assets/images/quizzes/quiz02/main.png" /></a>